marcovirgolin/CoGS/README.md

-        fitness_function_kwargs={'blackbox':bbm,'desired_class': desired_class},  # bbm is the black-box model, these params are necessary feature_intervals=feature_intervals,  # intervals within which the search operates indices_categorical_features=indices_categorical_features,  # the indices of the features that are categorical plausibility_constraints=pcs, # can be "None" if no constraints need to be set
+        fitness_function_kwargs={'blackbox':bbm,'desired_class': desired_class},  # bbm is the black-box model, these params are necessary feature_intervals=feature_intervals,  # intervals within which the search operates indices_categorical_features=indices_categorical_features,  # the indices of the features that are categorical plausibility_constraints=pcs, # can be None if no constraints need to be set
         """ hyper-parameters of the optimization (all optional) """ evolution_type='classic', # the type of evolution, classic works well in general and is relatively fast to execute population_size=1000,   # how many candidate counterfactual examples to evolve simultaneously